brylevkirill/notes/Machine Learning.md

   Juergen Schmidhuber:
   > "A search for solution-computing, perturbation-resistant, low-complexity neural networks describable by few bits of information can reduce overfitting and improve learning, including reinforcement learning in the case of partially observable environments.
 Deep learning often create hierarchies of more and more abstract representations of stationary data, sequential data or reinforcement learning policies.
 Unlike these systems, humans learn to actively perceive patterns by sequentially directing attention to relevant parts of the available data.
 Near future deep NNs will do so, too, extending previous work on neural networks that learn selective attention through reinforcement learning of (a) motor actions such as saccade control and (b) internal actions controlling spotlights of attention within RNNs, thus closing the general sensorimotor loop through both external and internal feedback.
 Many future deep neural networks will also take into account that it costs energy to activate neurons, and to send signals between them.
 Brains seem to minimize such computational costs during problem solving in at least two ways: (1) At a given time, only a small fraction of all neurons is active because local competition through winner-take-all mechanisms shuts down many neighbouring neurons, and only winners can activate other neurons through outgoing connections.
 (2) Numerous neurons are sparsely connected in a compact 3D volume by many short-range and few long-range connections (much like microchips in traditional supercomputers).
 Often neighbouring neurons are allocated to solve a single task, thus reducing communication costs.
 Physics seems to dictate that any efficient computational hardware will in the future also have to be brain-like in keeping with these two constraints.
 The most successful current deep recurrent neural networks, however, are not.
 Unlike certain spiking neural networks, they usually activate all units at least slightly, and tend to be strongly connected, ignoring natural constraints of 3D hardware.
 It should be possible to improve them by adopting (1) and (2), and by minimizing non-differentiable energy and communication costs through direct search in program (weight) space.
 These more brain-like RNNs will allocate neighboring RNN parts to related behaviors, and distant RNN parts to less related ones, thus self-modularizing in a way more general than that of traditional self-organizing maps in feedforward neural networks.
 They will also implement Occam’s razor as a by-product of energy minimization, by finding simple (highly generalizing) problem solutions that require few active neurons and few, mostly short connections.
 The more distant future may belong to general purpose learning algorithms that improve themselves in provably optimal ways, but these are not yet practical or commercially relevant."

-  Juergen Schmidhuber:
-  > "Lightspeed constraints seem to dictate that future efficient computational hardware will have to be somewhat brain-like, namely, with many compactly placed processors in 3-dimensional space, connected by many short and few long wires, to minimize total connection cost (even if the "wires" are actually light beams)."

   Geoffrey Hinton:
   > "Dumb stuff like stochastic gradient descent working so well raises huge problems for GOFAI advocates.
 These techniques are always going to beat a smart system which can't learn, provided they can learn a huge number of parameters.
 So the real lesson here is that dumb systems that learn are better than smart systems that don't.
 And the other lesson is, of course, that smart systems that learn billions of parameters are going to be even better.
 Models should be bigger than the data.
 Ex: your brain has many more synapses than experiences."

   Paul Mineiro:
   > "Gerald Tesauro dusted off his old Neurogammon code, ran it on a more powerful computer (his current laptop), and got much better results.
 Unfortunately, we cannot conclude that NVIDIA will solve AI for us if we wait long enough.
 In 2 player games or in simulated environments more generally, computational power equates to sample complexity, because you can simulate more.
 In the real world we have sample complexity constraints: you have to perform actual actions to get actual rewards.
 However, in the same way that cars and planes are faster than people because they have unfair energetic advantages (we are 100W machines; airplanes are much higher), I think “superhuman AI”, should it come about, will be because of sample complexity advantages, i.e., a distributed collection of robots that can perform more actions and experience more rewards (and remember and share all of them with each other).
 So really Boston Dynamics, not NVIDIA, is the key."

-  Geoffrey Hinton:
-  > "Fast associative memory should allow neural network models of sequential human reasoning."

   Raia Hadsell:
   > "Biological brains are amazing.
 We have watched Lee Sedol deliberately change his style of play over this week, fluidly and consciously adapting and exploring.
 Presumably he will use the experience of winning Game 4 to further adapt to try to gain an advantage in Game 5.
 This points to one of the largest differences between human learning and modern machine learning.
 Deep networks, such as AlphaGo's policy and value nets, learn with lots of data and are generalists.
 They do not retain and refer back to individual examples, nor can they learn meaningfully from single examples.
 Moreover, if trained on data from a changing distribution, they will forget previous skills, quickly and catastrophically."